vendicatedcore/kgmmlwr/Lavar/TakeDownComment/README.md

 ```js
 localStorage.clear();
 ```
+4. Refresh the page and change your password.
-4. Open the current [comment section state](https://www.kogama.com/api/feed/31872096/comment/) of the feed and locate every object that has your username, eg.
+5. Open the current [comment section state](https://www.kogama.com/api/feed/31872096/comment/) of the feed and locate every object that has your username, eg.
 ```json
     "id": 55718581, <--- Here is the Comment ID that we will need in a second
       "profile_id": 111111,